-In June 2016, the FASB issued ASU 2016-03, Financial Instruments - Credit Losses (Topic 326).
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326).
 This new guidance relates to the accounting for credit losses on financial instruments.
 The new guidance introduces an approach based on expected losses to estimate credit losses on certain types of financial instruments.
 It also modifies the impairment model for available-for-sale debt securities and provides for a simplified accounting model for purchased financial assets with credit deterioration since their origination.
-The new guidance is effective for financial statements issued for fiscal years ending after December 15, 2019, with early adoption permitted.
-Management currently is evaluating the impact that adoption of this standard will have on our consolidated financial statements.
+The new guidance is effective for financial statements issued for fiscal years beginning after December 15, 2019, with early adoption permitted.
+The new guidance will not have a material impact on our financial condition or results of operations.

 In January 2017, the FASB issued ASU 2017-04, Simplifying the Test for Goodwill Impairment.
 The guidance removes Step 2 of the goodwill impairment test, which requires a hypothetical purchase price allocation.
 As a result of the revised guidance, a goodwill impairment will be the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.
-The revised guidance will be applied prospectively, and is effective in 2020.
-The revised guidance is not expected to have a material impact on our financial condition or results of operations.
+The revised guidance will be applied prospectively and is effective for financial statements issued for fiscal years beginning after December 15, 2019.
+The revised guidance will not have a material impact on our financial condition or results of operations.